 That does not make it easier.
 For most working adults, particularly men, there is something in our psyche that demands us to be better at providing for our family.
 It feeds into our sense of masculinity (which is why some men struggle when their wives earn more than them).

 Moving your family into a smaller home, especially because you can’t afford a bigger one, can make you question yourself: Are you are a good husband?
 A good father?
-How come you let your family be in this situation?
+How can you let your family be in this situation?

 It’s a tiny, sharp needle in your heart.